stripe/stripe-ios/README.md

 ### Integration

-See our [📚 integration guides](https://stripe.com/docs/payments) to get started, or [browse the 📘 SDK reference](https://stripe.dev/stripe-ios/docs/index.html) for fine-grained documentation of all the classes and methods in the SDK.
+Get started with our [📚 integration guides](https://stripe.com/docs/payments) and [example projects](#examples), or [📘 browse the SDK reference](https://stripe.dev/stripe-ios/docs/index.html) for fine-grained documentation of all the classes and methods in the SDK.

 ### Examples